toalexjin/dedup/README.md

 **Options and Arguments:**

 - `-v`: Verbose mode.
-- `-f`: Do not prompt before removing files.
+- `-f`: Do not prompt before removing each duplicated file.
 - `-l`: List duplicated files only, do not remove them.
 - `-i <TYPE,...>`: Include filters (Scan & remove specified files only).
 - `-e <TYPE,...>`: Exclude filters (Do NOT scan & remove specified files).